Meeting point to be determined, registrants will be notified. Please wear comfortable shoes and leave plenty of time to arrive at your meeting place!

 Location: American Folk Art Museum, 2 Lincoln Square, New York, NY 10023.

-Join American Folk Art Museum chief curator Stacy C. Hollander for a tour of this landmark exhibition, the first in the United States to highlight visually stunning quilts made by men during times of European conflict from the 18th through the 19th centuries.
-The exhibition is drawn primarily from the collection of renowned Australian quilt scholar Dr. Annette Gero, author of the recently published and acclaimed Wartime Quilts, augmented by examples from Austria, England, and private and public collections in the United States.
+Join Dr. Annette Gero and American Folk Art Museum chief curator Stacy C. Hollander for a tour of this landmark exhibition, the first in the United States to highlight visually stunning quilts made by men during times of European conflict from the 18th through the 19th centuries.
+The exhibition is drawn primarily from the collection of Gero, a renowned Australian quilt scholar and author of the recently published and acclaimed Wartime Quilts, augmented by examples from Austria, England, and private and public collections in the United States.
 The earliest examples in the exhibition are spectacular narrative quilts dating to the 18th-century Prussian and Napoleonic wars and made using an unusual inlay technique known as intarsia.
 The highly complex, geometric textiles on view that resemble marquetry are sometimes termed “convalescent quilts.”
 These were once believed to have been made as occupational therapy by wounded soldiers recovering in hospitals.
 It is now recognized that most were pieced by English soldiers, sailors, and tailors to occupy time, be presented as gifts, or as mementos, using military uniform fabric associated with the Crimean, Zulu, and Boer Wars and the British occupation of India.

 Photo above: Soldier’s Patchwork with Incredible Border.
 Artist unidentified.
 India or England c.
 1855.
 Felted wools from military uniforms with beads; hand-sewn, hand-applied bead work, textural layered and hand-appliquéd border.
 82” x 88.”
 Collection of Dr. Annette Gero.
 Photo by Tim Connolly, Shoot Studios.